-In the end, the three ways of modeling the RCT are only slightly different.
-If one formally considers treatment as an exogenous input variable, but then also assumes that its values are randomly assigned, then the differences are purely cosmetical.
-However, there is one advantage that the exogenous input approach has over the other two: here we do not model at all how the values of treatment are chosen (except for the exogeneity assumptions).
+If one formally considers treatment as an exogenous input variable, but then also assumes that its values are randomly assigned, then the differences between both modeling approaches are purely cosmetical.
+However, there is one advantage that the exogenous input approach has over the other approach: it does not restrict in any way the possible values of the treatment variable.
 This allows more freedom in the experimental design and sampling scheme design.
-For example, one can decide ahead of the RCT that the sampling scheme should end up with an equal number of patients in both groups.
-In case treatment is assigned by flipping a coin for each patient, it is rather unlikely that we end up with exactly the same number of patients in both groups.
+For example, one can decide prior to conducting the RCT that the sampling scheme should end up with an equal number of patients in both groups.
+In case treatment is assigned by flipping a coin for each patient, it is rather unlikely that we will end up with exactly the same number of patients in both groups.